SS William G. Mather (1925)

-The SS William G. Mather (Official Number 224850) is a retired Great Lakes bulk freighter now restored as a museum ship in Cleveland, Ohio.
-One of five in the Great Lakes region.
+The SS William G. Mather (Official Number 224850) is a retired Great Lakes bulk freighter now restored as a museum ship in Cleveland, Ohio, one of five such ships in the Great Lakes region.
 She transported cargo such as ore, coal, stone, and grain to ports throughout the Great Lakes, and was nicknamed "The Ship That Built Cleveland" because Cleveland's steel mills were a frequent destination.
 (Note: From 1905 till 1925 the Cleveland-Cliffs Iron Company had another vessel named SS William G. Mather (O.N.
 202542) in their fleet, also built by Great Lakes Engineering Works.
 This former SS William G. Mather was renamed SS J. H. Sheadle in 1925, and SS H. L. Gobeille in 1955.
 After she had been sold to Gartland Steamship Co. she was renamed SS Nicolet in 1965.)

 History

 It was built in 1925 by Great Lakes Engineering Works, Ecorse, Michigan, as the flagship for Cleveland-Cliffs and was named in honor of the then-company president, William Gwinn Mather.
 SS William G. Mather remained the Cliffs' flagship until SS Edward B. Greene (now MV Kaye E. Barker of the Interlake Steamship Company fleet) was built in 1951–52.
 It remained an active part of the Cliffs' fleet until the end of the 1980 navigation season.

 In order to supply the Allied Forces need for steel during World War II, SS William G. Mather led a convoy of 13 freighters in early 1941 through the ice-choked Upper Great Lakes to Duluth, Minnesota, setting a record for the first arrival in a northern port.
 This effort was featured in the April 28, 1941 issue of Life.
-It was one of the first commercial Great Lakes vessels to be equipped with radar in 1946.
-In 1964, it became the very first American vessel to have an automated boiler system, manufactured by Bailey Controls of Cleveland.
+It was one of the first commercial Great Lakes vessels to be equipped with radar, which was installed in 1946.
+In 1964, it became the first American vessel to have an automated boiler system, manufactured by Bailey Controls of Cleveland.

 In 1985, Cleveland-Cliffs sold its two remaining operating steamers to Rouge Steel Company, and gradually sold off its idle vessels until only SS William G. Mather remained, laid up in Toledo, Ohio where she had been since 1980.
 On December 10, 1987, Cleveland-Cliffs, Inc. donated the steamer SS William G. Mather to the Great Lakes Historical Society to be restored and preserved as a museum ship and floating maritime museum.
 After it was brought to Cleveland in October 1988 and funding was acquired from local foundations, corporations, and individuals, restoration began.
 Fire damage to SS William G. Mathers galley and after cabin spaces required a major restoration effort.
 All over the vessel, most of the work was supplied by volunteers who repaired, cleaned, chipped, painted, and polished brass in order to restore SS William G. Mathers former elegance.
-In October 1990, it was moved to its permanent berth at the East Ninth Street Pier on Cleveland's North Coast Harbor.
+In October 1990, it was moved to the East Ninth Street Pier on Cleveland's North Coast Harbor.